Current season league stats

 With Adam El-Abd out with a long-term injury, he made a first-team berth his own in 2011/12, and his form prompted a call up to the England under-21 squad.

 After finding himself behind Gordon Greer and Matthew Upson, Dunk had a brief loan spell with Bristol City in 2013, but re-established himself as first-choice centre back during the 2014/15 season, finishing the season as top scorer and as runner-up to Inigo Calderon for the Player of the Season award.

-Dunk played a pivotal role in Albion's promotion-winning season to the Premier League, as he formed an impressive relationship alongside Shane Duffy, and the pairing's understanding continued into Albion's debut season in the Premier League.
+Dunk played a pivotal role in Albion's promotion-winning season to the top-tier as he formed an impressive partnership with Shane Duffy, and the pairing's understanding continued into Albion's debut season in the Premier League.

 The central defender took up the role of vice captain, wearing the armband when Bruno was unavailable, and Dunk scored his first Premier League goal against Arsenal at the Amex Stadium, as the Seagulls claimed a 2-1 win.